Contrast-Security-OSS/azure-aks-example/README.md

 1.)
 Build the container using `./image.sh`

 2.)
-Run the containers locally via Docker-Compose using `docker-compose up`
+Run the containers locally via Docker-Compose using `docker build -f Dockerfile.contrast . -t netflicks:1`

 ## Pushing the Container Image to Microsoft ACR

 Following your build, in order to run the application via Microsoft AKS, you first need to have an image avialable inside a Container Registry.
 This demo uses Microsoft's ACR to store the built container images.

 1.)
+Make sure to tag the image prior to pushing to the registry using this command:

+2.)
 Push a local container image to Microsoft's ACR using the 'docker' command:

 ## Kubernetes Deployment